 If you are looking for a better physique and greater gains in strength, then look no further than doing chin-ups.
 Most trainers would agree that chin-ups are one of the best upper body exercises.
 Did you know that chin-ups are a great core exercise as well?
-In fact there was a electromyography (EMG) study conducted by Bret Contreras that measures how much muscle activity is going on with every movement you do.
-The results showed that when it came to the best rectus abdominal exercise, the chin-up is ranked the best.
+In fact, there was an electromyography (EMG) study conducted by Bret Contreras that measures how much muscle activity is going on with every movement you do.
+The results showed that when it came to the best rectus abdominus exercise, the chin-up is ranked the best.
 Just another reason to get started.

-Entire body is being worked with a primary focus on Biceps Brachii (Biceps), Latissimus Dorsi (Lats), Teres Major (Outer Back), and Rectus Abdominals.
+The entire body is being worked with a primary focus on Biceps Brachii (Biceps), Latissimus Dorsi (Lats), Teres Major (internal rotator of the glenohumeral joint), and Rectus Abdominus.

 As you breathe out, pull your torso up until your collarbone is around the level of the bar (at least chin over bar if you lack shoulder mobility).
 Keep the elbows close to your body.